Quick Summary

 How to add a shared mailbox in Outlook on desktop

 If you’re wondering how to add a shared mailbox in Outlook, it’s a simple process that can improve collaboration and response times.
-Follow these steps to create a shared mailbox in Outlook:
+You can create one from the “recipients” tab in the Exchange admin center.

-2. Go to the Exchange admin centre.
+• Step 2: Go to the Exchange admin center.

-4. Click the “+” button to create a new shared mailbox.
+• Step 4: Click the “+” button to create a new shared mailbox.

-5. Enter the shared mailbox’s email address and display name.
+• Step 5: Enter the shared mailbox’s email address and display name.

-6. Assign the necessary permissions to the users requiring access to the shared mailbox.
+• Step 6: Assign the necessary permissions to the users requiring access to the shared mailbox.

-7. Click the “Save” button to create the shared mailbox.
+• Step 7: Click the “Save” button to create the shared mailbox.

-Once the shared mailbox has been created, you can add it to your Outlook account as follows:
+Once the shared mailbox has been created, you can add it to your Outlook account window as follows:

-1. Open Outlook and go to the “File” tab.
+• Step 1: Open Outlook and go to the “File” tab.

-2. Click on “Account Settings” and select “Account Settings” again.
+• Step 2: Click on “Account Settings” and select “Account Settings” again.

-3. Click on “New” and then select “Exchange”.
+• Step 3: Click on “New” and then select “Exchange”.

-4. Enter the email address of the shared mailbox and click the “Next” button.
+• Step 4: Enter the email address of the shared mailbox and click the “Next” button.

-5. Enter your login credentials for the shared mailbox and click the “Finish” button.
+• Step 5: Enter your login credentials for the shared mailbox and click the “Finish” button.

-It is as simple as that!
-Now, you can begin managing the shared mailbox from within your usual Outlook account.
+Now, you can begin managing the shared mailbox from your Outlook account.
 You can configure alerts for new messages in the shared mailbox so you never miss a critical email.
 Also, pin or prioritize folders from the shared mailbox for quick access.

 Also Read: